TOWARDS THE ABOLITION OF NUCLEAR WEAPONRY: A THEOLOGICAL APPROACH

 the (dirty) bombs of the lesser, not "world", civilizations.

-The Buddhist bomb sounds like an oxymoron, but state Buddhism
+like an oxymoron, but state Buddhism

 might produce such a thing.
 Meanwhile India offended Buddhists